Zaqistan

 Zaqistan, officially the Republic of Zaqistan, is a micronation in Box Elder County, Utah, created in 2005 by self-declared president Zaq Landsberg.
-Landsberg pays property taxes on the land, which has no residents or buildings on it, although he has installed monuments and a border patrol gate.
-The country grants citizenship for free to anyone who asks for it, with the option of obtaining a passport for a suggested US$50 fee.
+The land has no residents or buildings on it, although Landsberg and volunteers have installed monuments and a border patrol gate, and he refers to the money sent yearly to the State of Utah for the property not as taxes but instead a "tribute" which he pays to maintain peaceful foreign relations.
+Its state department does not accept applications for citizenship, though previously it was granted for free to anyone who asked, with the option of a passport for a suggested fee of US$50.